-Professor Goode raised the issue of whether 509(e)(5)'s provision regarding disciplinary investigations of or proceedings against nurses should be left in place.
+Professor Goode raised the question of whether 509(e)(5)'s provision regarding disciplinary investigations of or proceedings against nurses should be left in place but did not make any recommendation.
 AREC responded that nurses practice under a hospital's or physician's supervision so this provision should likewise be deleted.
-We agree with AREC.